Ildevertdaisy/Ildevertdaisy/README.md

 - 👋 Hi, I’m @Ildevertdaisy
-- 👀 I’m interested in Python especially Django Framework, Javascritp with ist poppular framework like Reactjs and Vuej, Nodejs and artificial intelligence (Deep learning)
+- 👀 I’m interested in Python especially Django Framework, Javascritp with its poppular framework like Reactjs and Vuejs, Nodejs and artificial intelligence (Deep learning)
 - 🌱 I’m currently learning Django
 - 💞️ I’m looking to collaborate on Django projects

 <!---